 - Check Connectivity: Use the

 pingcommand to test connectivity to other devices on the network and to the internet.
-For example:ping 192.168.1.1(to ping the gateway) orping google.com(to ping a website). - Firewall: Ensure that your firewall is not blocking network traffic.
+For example:ping 192.168.1.1(to ping the gateway) orping google.com(to ping a website). - Firewall: confirm that your firewall is not blocking network traffic.
 Use

 iptablesorfirewalldto check and configure your firewall rules. - Network Service: Restart the network service to apply any changes you've made to the configuration files.